tmlnv/layer_zero_bridger/README.md

 **Optional:**

 Execute only separated one-time bridging runs if you want just to transfer assets.
-Use `--mode` flag with one of possible options:
+Execute the `chain_to_chain.py` script using `--mode` flag with one of possible options:
 - `pf` to bridge from Polygon to Fantom
 - `pa` to bridge from Polygon to Avalanche
 - `fp` to bridge from Fantom to Polygon